Guide to Life

 Up until the 1980s, nearly all watches came equipped with an acrylic crystal to protect the dial and hands.
-Acrylic is used due to its low cost and ability to be polished.
+Acrylic is used for its low cost and its capacity to be polished.
 A trip to the watch forums in search of scratch-fix techniques for this crystal type will yield about a dozen different remedies.
 Everyone seems to have the “correct” way of doing it, when, in reality, it’s hard to go wrong as long as you follow directions.
 The most commonly endorsed polishing agents are Polywatch, Brasso, Displex and toothpaste.
 The process consists of (1) covering up the bezel with tape, so as not to damage it during polishing; and (2) using a soft polishing rag (or something similar), to work a small amount of your chosen substance into the scratch in a circular motion.
 In general, it should take a couple of minutes to get rid of the scratches, as long as they’re not too deep.
-If your watch has very deep scratches, a crystal replacement might be worth paying for.
+If your watch has very deep scratches, it might be worth paying for a crystal replacement.

-The first step is to protect your bezel from the diamond paste with some tape.
-Next, apply a small amount of the 3µ paste to the scratch and work it in using a firm circular motion with your chosen cloth.
+Apply a small amount of 3µ paste to the scratch, working it in a firm circular motion with the cloth.
 After a few minutes, you should start to see the scratch disappearing.

 Step 3: Continue buffing.

 Once the scratch has faded, wipe away the excess and apply the .25µ paste.
 Pick a new spot on your cloth and begin the same circular motion as before.
 This ultra-fine paste will give your crystal the glass-like finishing it once had.
 When you’re satisfied with the disappearing act, wipe away the excess paste and inspect your work.

 If the scratch remains, rinse and repeat from steps two and three.
 If it’s gone, rinse and wipe away residue or fingerprints with a watch cloth.